orosz-attila/Spiced-Academy-Data-Science-Projects/README.md

 </p>

-<div align="justify">This repository contains the notebooks and programm codes of the projects I completed during a Data Science Bootcamp at SPICED Academy from September to December 2021.
+<div align="justify">This repository contains the projects I completed during a Data Science Bootcamp at SPICED Academy from September to December 2021.
 These are not finalized versions, yet.
 I am continously refactoring, correcting and updating the codes during
 January, 2022.</div>

 ## 01. Visual Data Analysis - Animated Scatterplot